 - Book a stateroom near an elevator.
 While this sounds obvious, a newbie cruiser who doesn’t use a travel agent may not know.

 - Arrange to rent an onboard wheelchair or scooter through an outside vendor.
 Check online for wheelchair rentals on a cruise.

 - Cruise lines don’t loan wheelchairs and for sure not electric scooters.
 Once onboard, Holland America has an option for you to rent a wheelchair.
 Prices vary.

 - Do not try to scam your way to reserving a wheelchair accessible stateroom if you don’t have a true need for one.
-The first time I tried to enter the bathroom in my stateroom, the step up was daunting and I thought to myself, “I should have reserved that stateroom” because a wheelchair accessible stateroom wouldn’t have a step up to the bathroom.
-I realized that would be totally selfish.
-I soon figured out the easiest was to negotiate the step by holding on to the sink.
+The first time I tried to enter the bathroom in my standard stateroom, the step up was daunting and I thought to myself, “I should have reserved that stateroom.”
+A wheelchair accessible stateroom wouldn’t have a step up to the bathroom.
+I realized that would be totally selfish and soon figured out the easiest was to negotiate the step by holding on to the sink.